thedmd/pixeltoaster/readme.txt

 resolution, then each frame, render into an array of pixels and ‘update’ your pixels to the display.

-Take a look at the example programs to see just how easy it is!

 [ Installation ]